mak-gitdev/HA_enoceanmqtt-addon/README.md

         mqtt:
           discovery_prefix: <prefix>
         ```
-     If you have other HA integrations using MQTT discovery (e.g. zigbee2mqtt, etc.), **mqtt_discovery_prefix** should be set to `homeassistant/` as it seems to be the one used in general.
+     If you have other HA integrations using MQTT discovery (e.g. zigbee2mqtt, etc.), **mqtt_discovery_prefix** should be set to `homeassistant` as it seems to be the one used in general.
     - Indicate the `mqtt_prefix` under the **mqtt_prefix** entry.
 This is the prefix which will be used to interact with your EnOcean devices.
       EnOceanMQTT will interact with EnOcean devices through the device root topic `<mqtt_prefix>/<device_name>`.
     - Turn on the **debug** switch if you want a very verbose log file.